abuob/yanice/README.md

 ```

 A scope can extend another scope, but currently, only one level of extension is allowed.
-If a scope is extended, all dependencies are the same as of the extended scope - except for those that are overridden (in the given example, `project-A` and `lib-1` override dependencies inherited from `build`).
+If a scope is extended, all dependencies are the same as of the extended scope - except for those that are overridden (in the given example, `project-A` and `lib-1` have overridden dependencies inherited from `build`).

 ### Commands
 In general, commands have the following base structure: `yanice <scope> --(rev|branch|commit)=<git-rev>`